Mohamed-Mehira/maze-solver-robot/README.md

-# Maze-Solver-Robot
+# Maze-Solving Robot

-A maze solving robot using arduino built in a team of 3 as a participation in a local competition called ART in 2022
+A maze-solving robot using Arduino, built in a team of 3 as part of a local competition called ART in 2022.

+It utilizes:
+- ultrasonic sensors to detect maze walls.
+- slotted optical sensors for accurate turning.
+- LSRB maze solving algorithm.